DamionR/RivalSearchMCP/README.md

 ## What it does

-RivalSearchMCP provides tools for accessing web content, performing Google searches, analyzing websites, and managing research data.
-It includes 8 tools for comprehensive web research capabilities.
+RivalSearchMCP provides tools for accessing web content, performing Google searches, analyzing websites, and conducting research workflows.
+It includes 6 tools for comprehensive web research capabilities.

 ## Why it's useful

 - Access web content and perform searches
 - Analyze website content and structure
-- Manage research data and findings
+- Conduct end-to-end research workflows
 - Integrate with AI assistants for enhanced web research

 ## How to get started